12-Year-Old Poet Shares Love of Literacy Through Fundraising Campaign

 “She’s constantly writing.
 It’s just part of her existence,” said her dad, Chris, adding that he and Matilda’s mother, Tracy, were constantly finding poems around the house from the moment Matilda started writing about six years ago.

 Now Matilda is about to accomplish a major life milestone: the publication of a chapbook of her poems.
 And because she connected with the mission of Children’s Literacy Initiative to help more children become powerful readers, writers, and thinkers, she is using her chapbook crowdfunding campaign to donate to CLI.
-The Brays initially planned to donate a portion of proceeds to CLI, but the campaign quickly took off and surpassed its goal to raise $2,500 for the publication of 500 copies.
+The Brays initially planned to donate a portion of proceeds to CLI, but the campaign quickly took off and surprised its goal to raise $2,500 for the publication of 500 copies.
 Now they are also donating 100% of the funds raised beyond that goal to CLI.

 Chris said the idea to publish a chapbook was suggested by Matilda’s poetry mentors, Joanne Leva and Lorraine Henrie Lins.
 The book is called “Under the Moon as My Sun” and includes 35 poems that explore both serious and lighthearted topics.